Fran Astino Consulting

 I’m a fat & queer yoga teacher with a "real job" in HR.
 I'm passionate about social justice, and my yoga and Human Resources practices have been centered in creating space for underserved communities and supporting those that don’t have the opportunity to advocate for themselves.

-It's been noticeable to me that many small businesses and start-ups have been working without HR and administrative support from their inception, causing workflow issues no matter the industry.
-I knew that I had an opportunity to help and am very excited to help businesses grow!
+I’ve learned across my career in HR that many small businesses and start-ups have been working without HR and administrative support from their inception, causing workflow issues no matter the industry.

 You might be wondering…